hoanhan101/hraft/PROPOSAL.md

   - Continue building up the proposal as I spend more time understanding Raft.
 - Approach:
   - Start adopting pseudocode in Raft's original white paper.
-  - Use [MIT's lab](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html) as a reference.

-    > The great thing about this MIT's Distributed System course is that their
-    > labs are built on top of Raft.
-They go through its implementation,
-    > add a distributed key-value service on top of it and eventually exploring
-    > the idea of sharding.
-This is exactly what I want to do, too.
-Since their
-    > resources are available online, it's a good idea to use them as a
-    > reference for my implementation.

 - Deliverables:
   - A minimum working version of Raft.

-    > I am not sure how long it's gonna take for a minimum version of Raft so I
-    > am assuming that it will take at least 2-3 weeks.
-After that, it will be
-    > the improvement and testing phase.
-For now, I am leaving the all the
+    > I am not sure how long it's gonna take for a minimum version of Raft so I am assuming that it will take at least 2-3 weeks.
+For now, I am leaving
-    > status for the rest of these weeks as *TODO*.
-However, I will update these
+    > the all the status for the rest of these weeks as *TODO*.
+However, I
-    > as long as I make progress with Raft's and have a better picture of how
+    > will update these as long as I make progress with Raft's and have a
-    > things work.
+    > better picture of how things work.

 ### Week 5-6
 - Task:
+  - Build a key-value store using Raft library.
 - Approach:
 - Deliverables: